-Geoffrey of Monmouth was born sometime around 1100, probably in Monmouth in southeast Wales.
+Geoffrey of Monmouth was born sometime around 1100, probably in Monmouth in southeast Wales, though his family was undoubtedly from France, having come with the Norman conquest of Britain.
 “His father was named Arthur.
 Geoffrey was appointed archdeacon of Llandsaff in 1140 and was consecrated bishop of St. Asaph in 1152.
 He died c.
 1155.

 Geoffrey is one of the most significant authors in the development of the Arthurian legends.
 It was Geoffrey who, in his Historia Regum Britanniae (completed in 1138) located Arthur in the line of British kings.
 Such an action not only asserted the historicity of Arthur but also gave him an authoritative history which included many events familiar from later romance.
 Geoffrey also introduced the character of Merlin as we know him into the legends.
 Geoffrey’s Merlin, a combination of the young and prophetic Ambrosius in Nennius’s history and the prophet Myrddin who figures in several Welsh poems, first appears in a book known as the Prophetiae Merlini (The Prophecies of Merlin), which was written about 1135 but then incorporated as Book VII of the Historia.
 This book contains the prophecies made by Merlin to Vortigern, which foreshadow not only the downfall of Vortigern but also the rise and fall of Arthur, events subsequent to the end of the Historia, and events of the obscure future.” http://www.lib.rochester.edu/camelot/geoffrey.htm